clojure-emacs/cider/doc/installation.md

 Generally, users of the non-adventurous kind are advised to stick with the stable releases, available from MELPA Stable.
-In Emacs 24.4+, you can pin CIDER to always use MELPA Stable by adding this to your Emacs initialization:
+You can pin CIDER to always use MELPA
+Stable by adding this to your Emacs initialization:

 ```el